carlosjhr64/neuronet/README.md

 Note that with continued training, b should approach it's target value of 1.5.

-## InputLayer

-What follows next in lib/neuronet.rb's code is motivated by feedforward neural networks, and Neuronet eventually gets to build one.
-Neuronet::InputLayer is an Array of Neuronet::Node's.
-An input layer of a given length (number of nodes) is created as follows:

-	input = Neuronet::InputLayer.new( length )

-The object, input, responds to a couple of methods (on top of those from Array):

-	set( input )
-	values

 For example, a three neuron input layer with it's neuron values set as -1, 0, and 1: